 My name is Lerato, a southern African name which means, ‘passion’.
-I am certainly passionate about food; foraging, cooking, eating and sharing food.
+I love foraging, cooking, eating and sharing food.
 This has led to a food career in print, television and in the kitchen, bringing my recipes and ideas to different people and plates.
 Over the years I have met so many like-minded people who support and inspire me, and I am thankful for that.
 Every day I get to do what I love is a blessing and I hope to continue to share my joy with you.

 My Food Philosophy